jonnonz1/nz-statute-book/acts/public/2025/social-workers-registration-amendment-act-2025.md

 ### 2 Commencement
 (1) Sections 18 and 19 come into force on 1 July 2025.
-(2) The rest of this Act comes into force on the day after Royal assent.
+(2) The rest of this Act comes into force on 30 March 2025.

 ### 3 Principal Act
 This Act amends the Social Workers Registration Act 2003.